Anekdoteles/azureproject/README.md

+# azureproject
-# azureprojectThis line was written in Azure CLI
+This line was written in Azure CLI.